EOPF-Sample-Service/xarray-eopf/docs/guide.md

 **Specific Sentinel-2 parameters `**kwargs`:**

+- `variables`: Select specific spectral bands using the names listed above.
-- `variables`: The common spectral band names specified in the [STAC EO extension](https://github.com/stac-extensions/eo?tab=readme-ov-file#common-band-names) are supported for the Sentinel-2 analysis mode.
+  Common spectral band names from the [STAC EO extension](https://github.com/stac-extensions/eo?tab=readme-ov-file#common-band-names) are also supported for Sentinel-2 analysis mode.
+- `crs`: Coordinate reference system of the output dataset.
+  If not specified, the UTM grid of the native data is used.
-- `resolution`: Target resolution for all spatial data variables / bands.
+- `resolution`: Target resolution for all spatial variables/bands.
-  Must be one of `10`, `20`, or `60`.
+  Choose 10, 20, or 60 meters to minimize resampling and retain some of the native data resolution.

 Examples:
 - [Example notebook - open-sen2.ipynb](https://github.com/EOPF-Sample-Service/xarray-eopf/blob/main/examples/open-sen2.ipynb)